From Chip Heath’s book “Decisive

 • “The pros-and-cons approach is familiar.
 It is commonsensical.
 And it is also profoundly flawed.
 Research in psychology over the last 40 years has identified a set of biases in our thinking that doom the pros-and-cons model of decision making.
 If we aspire to make better choices, then we must learn how these biases work and how to fight them (with something more potent than a list of pros and cons).
 Prepare to encounter the four most pernicious villains of decision making—and a process that we can use to counteract their influence.”

-• Beware of binary options and widen your options.
+• Beware of binary thinking and only “this or that.”

 • “When you hear the telltale signs of a narrow frame—people wondering “whether or not” they should make a certain decision or rehashing arguments endlessly about the same limited set of choices—push them to Widen Their Options.”